Lezalith/RenPy-Discord-Presence/README.md

 ```

 # Important Notes
+## Discord Not Installed
+Discord presence only gets updated for users who have the Discord desktop application installed.
+For players that do not have Discord installed, this entire code will simply do nothing. `discord` variable is still defined as the `RenPyDiscord` object, but none of its methods does anything.

+This means that players with Discord can enjoy the benefits, and those who do not have it aren't hindered in any way.

+## Saving and Loading
+All presence properties, along with time property that determines whether Time Elapsed is shown, are saved in save files and restored when the save is loaded.

+Upon loading a save, Time Elapsed is reset to 0:0.

+## Rollback
+The presence *should* be fully compatible with rollback and rollforward features of Ren'Py.

 ## Too Many Connections
 Connecting to the Discord Rich Presence multiple times in quick succession will result in the connection not being established.
 This makes the program unresponsive and unable to be launched again for about the next 30s.
 I'd imagine it's a precation against malicious exploits on Discord's side, and cannot be affected by Python code.